getcarina/getcarina.com/_tutorials/008-magento-in-docker.md

 ### Run web and Redis containers

-Next, you start the following containers:
+Next, start the following containers:

 - A `web` container running Apache 2.
-This container will accept connections on port 80 just like a normal web server.
+This container accepts connections on port 80, just like a normal web server.

 - A `redis` container that will handle back-end and session caching.
-Because Magento does not support this by default, the [Cm_RedisSession](https://github.com/colinmollenhour/Cm_RedisSession) and [Cm_Cache_Backend_Redis](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) plug-ins have been preinstalled in the Docker image for the `web` container.
+Because Magento does not support this by default, the [Cm_RedisSession](https://github.com/colinmollenhour/Cm_RedisSession) and [Cm_Cache_Backend_Redis](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) plug-ins were preinstalled in the Docker image for the `web` container.

 The **magento** directory contains a **docker-compose.yml** file that enables you to set up both containers by using a single `docker-compose` command.
 Simply
 run:

 ```
-docker-compose up -d
+$ docker-compose up -d
 ```

 This command provisions two containers, links them, binds port 80 to the